es-progress/zephyr/docs/install.md

     - Set up Bash completion for `zephyrctl`
     - Create a symlink for `zephyrctl` in `/usr/local/bin`, making it accessible from anywhere (provided that `/usr/local/bin` is in your PATH).
     ```
+    # Replace ZEPHYR_DIR with the actual path where Zephyr were cloned earlier
     cd ZEPHYR_DIR
     ./bin/zephyrctl install
     ```